MattoYuzuru/MattoYuzuru/README.md

 ## Hi there 👋 I am Matvei Riabushkin, backend dev

 Hi!
 I’m Matvei, an 18-year-old backend developer from Moscow, Russia.
-I’ve been learning programming for a few years, mainly using Python.
+I’ve been learning programming for a few years, mainly using Python. \
+I study at the HSE University (CS SE).

 ### About Me